wai-i8/clothesstore/README.md

 # Clothes Store

-**Welcome to my first React project!** This is a fully functional e-commerce website for browsing and purchasing clothes.
+**Welcome to my React project!** This is a fully functional e-commerce website for browsing and purchasing clothes.
 The project showcases my skills in **React**, **Firebase**, and modern front-end development practices.

 ---